 Chris’s superpower: “My ability to eat like my legs are hollowed out – a skill I acquired whilst serving in the British Army, then perfected as I surfed my way to the World Championships!”

 Seven-time London Marathon winner and six-time Paralympic champion

 David will once again be lending his mythical ‘Weirwolf’ magic to #TeamBarclays.
-Could you be lucky enough to team up with this racing legend?
+He led his team to victory last year.
+Could he make it a double?

 David's superpower: "My 'Weirwolf' strength!”

 David was shot in the chest during a fire fight whilst serving with The Yorkshire Regiment in 2009.
 The bullet knocked around his chest before coming to rest in his right lung, where it still sits today.
-David is one of the architects of the Invictus Games and has worked closely with Prince Harry since 2012 to bring his sporting dream to fruition.
+One of the architects of the Invictus Games, David worked closely with Prince Harry to bring his sporting dream to fruition.
 He has since won 14 medals across three Invictus Games, all in the pool and has also climbed to the summit of the eighth highest mountain in the world: Manaslu, Nepal (8163m).

 David’s superpower: “No one in the world is bullet proof, but I am technically bullet resistant.
 Therefore, my Superhero name is “Easy Target: Man of (cheap) Steel.”

 Para dressage rider